bxparks/bigquery-schema-generator/README.md

 ## Usage

+The `generate_schema.py` script accepts a newline-delimited data file on the STDIN.
+JSON input format has been tested and supported robustly.
+CSV input format was added more recently (in v0.4) using the `--input_format csv` flag.
+The support is not as robust as JSON file.
+For example, CSV format supports only the comma-separator, and does not support the pipe (`|`) or tab (`\t`) character.

-The `generate_schema.py` script accepts a newline-delimited JSON data file on the STDIN.
-(CSV is not supported currently.)
-It scans every record in the input data file to deduce the table's schema.
+Unlike `bq load`, the `generate_schema.py` script reads every record in the input data file to deduce the table's schema.
 It prints the JSON formatted schema file on the STDOUT.
 There are at least 3 ways to run this script: